Diskhotplug support should be available in the clouds that have onapp-storage versions >=3.1.2

 HV> diskhotplug assign <controller> <free-slot> /dev/<sdX>

-The storage node should then appear in the controller. telnet to the controller and check mount to see that xvdX or vdX is now mounted correctly.
-The node if mounted correctly will started reporting its OnApp uuid to other HVs.
-Once all HVs are updated then it can be added to a datastore and used for other ops.
+The storage node should then appear in the controller.
+Telnet to the controller and check mount to see that xvdX or vdX is now mounted correctly.
+The node, if mounted correctly, will start reporting its OnApp UUID to other HVs.
+Once all HVs are updated, it can be added to a datastore and used for other ops.